MananPoojara/blue-lock-builders/README.md

 Who this is for
 Builders and learners who want to discover and sharpen their core strengths through doing, reviewing, and iterating.

-Quick start (conceptual)
-- Tools you need: Git, a code editor, a GitHub account.
-- Workflow: branch from `develop`, open a PR linked to an issue, request reviews, merge to `develop`.

 How to contribute
 See CONTRIBUTING.md (to be added).
 Short: follow branch naming, link PRs to issues, include acceptance criteria in PR.